Unsolved murders in London: 2024

 He was seen to have severe facial injuries including a badly bruised black eye when he spoke to the shopkeeper the next day.
 The shopkeeper described him as being 6ft tall and of medium build with short brown hair.

-In a renewed appeal in December 2023, detectives asked for witnesses to come forward with information about either incident.
+The case was reviewed in 1993 and 2013 before detectives launched a renewed appeal in December 2023 and asked for witnesses to come forward with information about either incident.

 Anthony Littler